The Aha Moment

-Slowly, the concept evolved The idea to create holiday kits that would help other families bring their Jewish celebrations to life kept simmering, while work and life took top priority.
+The idea to create holiday kits that would help other families bring their Jewish celebrations to life kept simmering, while work and life took top priority.

 We began to call this concept Jewish Holidays in a Box.

-Really, it’s not a big leap to Jewish Holidays in a Box — because my passion is finding creative ways to educate and inform, while generating enthusiasm.
+So it was not a big leap to Jewish Holidays in a Box — because my passion is finding creative ways to educate and inform, while generating enthusiasm.

-And to make the connection even more natural, my daughter grew up to be the perfect business partner when she became an early childhood teacher.
+And to make the connection even more natural, my daughter grew up to be the perfect partner when she became an early childhood teacher.

 She has great expertise in creating innovative activities for her students and helping Moms and Dads engage in lively conversations with their children.